 Make the batter

-- Sift together 6 ¼ oz all purpose flour, ½ teaspoon table saltand ¾ teaspoon baking powder, set aside.
+- In a small bowl, whisk together 5 oz all purpose flour, ½ teaspoon table salt, set aside.

 - Combine the 10 ounces semi-sweet chocolate and 8 ounces unsalted butter in a microwave safe bowl.
 Microwave for 1 minute, stir to combine.
 Microwave in 30 second increments (stirring between) until all the chocolate is melted.

-- Stir 8 oz Guinness Stout and 1 tablespoon vanilla extract into the chocolate mixture, the mix will thicken.
-Add 6 oz granulated sugar and 6 oz brown sugar to the chocolate mixture, stir to combine.
-Add4 large eggs and 2 large yolks and stir to combine.
+- Add 6 oz granulated sugar and 6 oz brown sugar to the chocolate mixture, stir to combine.
+Stir 8 oz Guinness Stout and 1 tablespoon vanilla extract.
+Add 3 large eggs and 2 large yolks and stir to combine.
 Add the flour mixture and stir just until combined.

 - Spread the batter evenly into the prepared pan.
 Bake until a toothpick inserted in the center comes out clean (25-30 minutes).
-Cool to room temperature then lift the cake out of the pan.
+Cool to room temperature.
+Run a paring knife around the two ends of the brownies to separate from the pan, then use the parchment paper to side the brownies out onto a cutting board.

 Make the Guinness ganache

 - Melt 8 oz white chocolate and 1 oz butter in the microwave, stir every 30 seconds to avoid burning.
 Microwave 2 oz heavy cream until its scalding hot.
-Add the warm cream to the ganache (it will thicken up).
+Add the warm cream to the ganache and stir until the chocolate is melted.
 Add 2 oz Guinness to the ganache and stir until smooth.
 Cool the ganache to room temperature.

-- Cut into 24 squares (for clean edges wipe the knife with a damp cloth between cuts).
+- Once the ganache is set, cut into 24 squares (for clean edges wipe the knife with a damp cloth between cuts).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.